mournival/raytracerchallenge-py/developer_notes/chapter3.md

 Really, numpy is at the core of why Python is popular in production code ( its popularity in education is for different reasons).
 Learning numpy while doing the project is going to be the biggest benefit to me.
-Secondary benefits will be learning pythonic code better, the behave framework, some github actions, and other miscellaneous skills.
+Secondary benefits will be learning pythonic code better, the behave framework, some GitHub actions, and other miscellaneous skills.

 ## Behave